Differential Calculi on Quantum Principal Bundles over Projective Bases: A sheaf-theoretic approach to noncommutative calculi

 \subsection{Ore extension of covariant calculi}

-We recall that if $a \in A$ is a (right) Ore element, we denote $A[a^{-1}]$ the Ore localization of $A$ at the multiplicative right Ore set $S=\{a^m\}_{m \in \Z_\geq 0}$ (for more details see \cite{lam} Ch.
-4, Sec.
-10 and \cite{kassel} Sec.
-I.7.).
+As a tool for the following sections, we now discuss the Ore extension of covariant calculi.
+We recall that if $a \in A$ is a (right) Ore element, we denote by $AS^{-1}$ or by $A[a^{-1}]$ the Ore localization of $A$ at the multiplicative right Ore set $S=\{a^m\}_{m \in \Z_\geq 0}$ (for more details see \cite{lam} Chpt.~4, Sect.~10 and \cite{kassel} Sect.~I.7.).